Adefolajuwon/alx-system_engineering-devops/0x00-shell_basics/README.md

- a script that prints the absolute path name of the current working
+display the content list of your current directory.